Clicky

 In the healthcare industry, medical cannabis has become increasingly popular with an influx in research as well to better understand the potential risks and benefits of its use.
 While the reported positive effects of medical cannabis are numerous, it’s important to deeply understand the side effects that can possibly occur.

 In general, the most common side effect of medical cannabis is a change in mood, which can include feelings of happiness or relaxation.
-This can be highly beneficial, as cannabis can be utilized to treat anxiety, depression and sleep disorders, mental health symptoms to name a few.
+This can be highly beneficial, as cannabis can be utilized to treat anxiety, depression and sleep disorders, to name a few.
 However, cannabis can also produce feelings of irritability, fear, confusion and disorientation if taken in high doses or for an extended period of time.

 Other common side effects of medical cannabis use may include increased heart rate, headaches, dizziness, nausea, dry mouth and decreased appetite.
 This can result in changes in blood pressure, although it is crucial to note that these changes are typically mild and short-lived.
 In the case of prolonged use, it has potential long-term risks that can lead to a heightened risk of certain psychiatric disorders.